sohamshinde69/Italy-Airbnb-Price-Prediction/README.md

 For analysis and visualization, the complete-case dataset also provided cleaner observations.

 The final Streamlit model was trained using the dropped-data workflow.

+<h2>🤔 Why Compare Both?</h2>
+The purpose was to determine whether keeping more rows through imputation actually produced better downstream results.

+The comparison showed that data quality and the effect of imputation mattered more than simply having a larger dataset.

+The final Streamlit model was trained using the dropped-data workflow.